 A larger number of the population in the Municipality resides in traditional authority governed areas.
-To this effect, Lephalale Municipality has a plans take cognizance of the successes and challenges of the Municipal Area and outlines projects designed to address the identified service delivery challenges.
-It also gives an overall Framework for Development and focuses on Economic and Social Development of the whole Municipal Area.
+To this effect, Lephalale Municipality has a standing commitment and tradition of involving traditional leaders in both the IDP review process and any other developmental matter involving their area of governance.

-District Development Model
+District Development Model - DDM